BrickSchema/brick-website/webpages/concepts.md

 Brick adheres to the following design principles:

 * **Completeness**: A schema should represent all the information (such as a sensor’s location, type, etc.) required by building applications.
-* **Expressivity**: A schema should capture diverse relationships across entities without expanding the schema too much.
+* **Expressivity**: A schema should capture the diverse family of entities and relationships between them that are present in a building's BMS and expressed in canonical energy-, operations- and management-oriented applications and scenarios
 * **Usability**: A schema should be not too complex for users to easily understand and use.
 * **Consistency**: A schema should be able to enforce consistency in modeling processes across different users.
 * **Extensibility**: A schema should be easily extensible to cover new concepts in a consistent way.